lizmat/raku-all-modules/supernovus/perl6-psgi/README.md

 ## Introduction

-A helper library for creating PSGI Classic and P6SGI compliant frameworks.
+A helper library for creating P6SGI/PSGI compliant frameworks.

-Provides functions for encoding PSGI/P6SGI responses, and populating PSGI/P6SGI environments.
+Provides functions for encoding P6SGI/PSGI responses, and populating P6SGI/PSGI environments.

+It supports (in order of preference), P6SGI 0.7Draft, P6SGI 0.4Draft, and a minimal subset of PSGI Classic (from Perl 5.)

+If the populate-psgi-env() method is called without specifying a specific version, both P6SGI 0.7Draft and P6SGI 0.4Draft headers will be included.
+PSGI Classic headers must be explicitly requested.

 ## Usage